RichDeBourke/bootstrap4-offcanvas-nav/readme.md

 **2019/05/10** – Validated the site works with jQuery 3.4.1 and Bootstrap 4.3.1.

 **2020/07/05** – Validated the site works with jQuery 3.5.1 and Bootstrap 4.5.0.

+**2020/07/20** – Add an `aria-expanded` attribute to the navbar-toggler button with JavaScript to set the attribute to true when the menu is expanded.